 The City of New Haven has a COVID-19 hub with regularly-updated local information and maps.
 Other cities and towns with similar pages include Stamford, Bridgeport, Waterbury, West Hartford, and others.

 Yale University has created a detailed site with news and resources geared towards the academic community titled Research, Clinical, and Data-Driven Responses to COVID-19.
+Yale also has a dashboard with daily statistics, including results from recent testing programs.
 Other universities, such as UConn, have similar sites.

 CDC: Centers for Disease Control and Prevention